cloudmesh-community/fa18-523-60/paper/paper.md

 ```

 To verify the configuration, more specifically the installed version,
-server, and port, one would use the following command:
+server, and port, use the following command:

 `$ mongo --eval 'db.runCommand({ connectionStatus: 1 })'`

-Similarly, to restart MongoDB, one would use the following:
+Similarly, to restart MongoDB, use the following:

 `$ sudo systemctl restart mongodb`